History of Coffee: Where Did Coffee Originate and How Was It Discovered?

 They brought consumers back to the notion that fresh roasted, fresh ground coffee was better than pre ground tins purchased in grocery stores.
 Starbucks created the modern cafe experience combining freshly roasted beans for sale with the service of brewed coffee and local gathering hubs.

 Howard and his team started a fire that not even the behemoth of Starbucks could put out if they tried.

 The coffee-brewing industry continues to grow today.
 Coffee shops are opening everywhere, all the time (6).
 The latest trend is returning to quality micro roasted coffee beans over mass produced coffee.

 Single cup, pour over coffee over endless refills from the burned coffee pot.

 All around the world people are expecting better coffee.
-Many companies today are seeking to improve the livelihood of coffee farmers as most coffee producing countries are still widely underdeveloped.
+Many companies today are seeking to improve the livelihood of coffee farmers as the top countries that produce the most coffee are still widely underdeveloped.